 First; I have been married for almost three years – our third anniversary is on June, 1 – but we are not yet blessed with a child.
-I and my wife are happy, very happy in fact, for we are certain that The Creator of Everything does not forget or abandon us for anything.
+My wife and I are happy, very happy in fact, for we are confident that The Creator of Everything does not forget or abandon us for anything.
 Only that He does what nobody can ask him why, or can force Him to do otherwise.
-We are, again, very happy only because we are blessed with the patience and the resilience to withstand, excuse or ignore those who misperceive that it is one’s cleverness, capability, position, faith, etc that gives one a child.
+We are, again, happy just because we are blessed with the patience and the resilience to withstand, excuse or ignore those who misperceive that it is one’s cleverness, capability, position, faith, etc. that gives one a child.
 We have been asked several though foolish, stupid and embarrassing questions by many people.
-While we understand and forgive others, for they supposedly ask us out of sheer concern, it is a downright ignorance and apathy of others.
+While we understand and forgive others, for they supposedly ask us out of sheer concern, it is utter ignorance and apathy of others.
 So, what can you do?
 Pass and persevere.

 Second; some young, brilliant and diligent students from Kano state were involved in a fatal car accident on their way back from Lagos after a quiz competition.
 Seven students, their driver and the coordinator for the quiz, died, while others sustained injuries.
 The Kano State government promptly ordered for their remains to be airlifted back to the state.
 As soon as this happened, some ‘critics’ started pouncing table that the accident could have been avoided had the government sent the kids to Lagos on aircraft from the beginning.
 How incredible!
 Why would politics foray into everything we do?

 God gives; God takes.
 Humans ought to know this; we are endowed with SENSE to differentiate us from other creatures – animals.
 It is, however, sad and unfortunate that some of us barely deploy that even when the need arises.
 I, for once, have a total conviction that it is only God and He alone that can give me a child, though that does not mean I have surrendered by doing nothing.
-I do look for ways to realize my dream.
+I do look for ways to realise my dream.
 Should they not work out, I give up.
-Again, if one of the deceased children was my child, I would accept his death and pray for his repose.
-It is far better than quarrelling on the radio, or writing twaddle on Facebook or any other social media.
-All that cannot bring him back to life, while the prayer may bring to him more mercy of the God.
+Again, if one of the deceased children were my child, I would accept his death and pray for his repose.
+It is far better than quarrelling on the radio or writing twaddle on Facebook or any other social media.
+All that cannot bring him back to life, while the prayer may bring him more mercy from the God.

 The Power does what it feels deem to.
 You must not please or displease Him to be blessed or cursed – some do not even worship Him, and yet they are ‘blessed’.
 It's just that things are predestined - and Man must accept his destiny or be destroyed by it, so says an actor.
 Thus, don't think that I am blessed because I am richer or more knowledgeable than you; or that I am a son of my parents; or that I am cleverer than others, etc. One's effort doesn't, at times, guarantee one's success or failure.

-The wealth (of money, children, health, knowledge, etc) could be a snare of a sort.
-God may endow you with all or some of the aforementioned just to see how/what you can/will do.
+The wealth (of money, children, health, knowledge, etc.) could be a snare of a sort.
+God may endow you with all or some of those above just to see how/what you can/will do.
 Should you think it’s your doing, you may be left to do it, which you cannot.
 Should you be mindful that it's a blessing, something which your efforts couldn’t bring forth, God may, yes may, assist you in doing it.

 May we pass this test of living; may our lives in the hereafter taste more delicious; may Allah rest the souls of those kids and support their loved ones to bear the loss, amin.